YashwanthRaj/The-Complete-Web-Development-Bootcamp/README.md

 ## For Loops

 Same as while loops but only difference is we have to initialize a variable inside the parameter of the loop .
 We will be defining a start and end point for the variable the we created inside the loop and the loop will run until the variable value is iterated from start to end.

+# Section - 16 Document Object Model

+A way in which we can access the html elements using javascript.
+The DOM is a tree representation of the elements inside a webpage.
+Through the document, we can traverse and select an element inside js.

+To select select something we use document keyword [This denotes the webpage itself] and then use querySelector(””) inside which we mention the element tag, .className or #id, same thing which we use inside a css.

+Using document. we can have a number of ways in which we can acc the element.
+Mostly we use getElement method with specifying type of element identifier.
+Or we use querySelector which works on similar way but is not element identifier specific.
+But the querySelector selects only one element.
+We can use querySelectorAll Method to select all the elements with given identifier.
+We can also use multiple identifiers to make our selection more specific.
+When there is a space between the multiple selectors, then it denotes that the one element is inside another element, for eg. an anchor tag inside a unordered list li tag.
+But if there is no space between the elements then it means that they are the same element, for eg, an class and li.

+Each element that we select can have properties and methods.
+The properties are the characters of the element and the methods are the functionality of the elements.

+When we are dealing with modifying an element using js, the style that we use in css, if we specify the style of an element is separated by -, then in javascript it is denoted in camel case.
+We can also access the class list and add or remove a classname.